Alice in Wonderland or What's a Nice Kid like You Doing in a Place like This?

-The New Alice in Wonderland (or What's a Nice Kid like You Doing in a Place like This?) is a 1966 American animated television special written by Bill Dana (who also appears in its cast) and produced by Hanna-Barbera.
+Alice in Wonderland or What's a Nice Kid Like You Doing in a Place Like This? is a 1966 American animated television special written by Bill Dana (who also appears in its cast) and produced by Hanna-Barbera.
 It was broadcast on the ABC network on March 30, 1966, in an hour slot (including commercials).
 The songs were written by composer Charles Strouse and lyricist Lee Adams, who were most famous for Bye Bye Birdie.
 The songs were orchestrated by Marty Paich, who also provided musical direction; plus devised and arranged that part of the underscoring that was drawn from the musical numbers.
 The rest of the underscoring was drawn from the vast library of cues that Hanna-Barbera's in-house composer Hoyt Curtin had written for various animated series.

 Storyline

 This adaptation of the 1865 novel Alice's Adventures in Wonderland is essentially, and very intentionally, a modern riff on the classic tale: while trying to read the original Lewis Carroll book for a book report, Alice tries to fend off her little white dog Fluff, who is in a very playful mood, and tosses a ball for him to chase.
 It bounces toward and magically through the living room TV screen—and Fluff, in hot pursuit, disappears right after it.
 Alice goes after Fluff and of course winds up falling through herself, and entering Wonderland.